tum-i4/MakeAdditions/README.md

 # MakeAdditions

-Add magic to your make command.
+*Add magic to your make command.*

 This is a python package, that encapsulate calls to make and thereby generate additional deliverables.
 For example it can generate llvm bitcode equivalents for all generated binaries.
 Most import, you do not have to change any file for this - no code, no make rule, nothing.

 Nearly all unix programs share the same process: `./configure, make, make install`.
 I just slightly adopted this process and leave the rest to this python package.
 All you need is `./configure CC=clang, make+llvm`

 I came up with the idea for this project during some experiments with [symbolic program execution](https://en.wikipedia.org/wiki/Symbolic_execution) and automatic error detection.
 I want to try [KLEE](https://klee.github.io/) on different projects, but I find it pretty hard and ugly to emit llvm bitcode for programs older than llvm itself.
-Even the [official tutorial for testing coreutils](https://klee.github.io/tutorials/testing-coreutils/) don't work with my LLVM 3.4.
+Even the [official tutorial for testing coreutils](https://klee.github.io/tutorials/testing-coreutils/) doesn't work with my LLVM 3.4.

 I am aware of the complexity within the make process and even worse, the possibilities of the shell, but I hope this project can be extended easily enough to new, unseen makefiles.
 Nevertheless, every command can be displayed and executed by hand, if all automation fails.